27 Places to Visit in Arizona in 2023 (By a Local)

 Where is the coolest place in Arizona?

 The coolest place in Arizona is Page, in my opinion.
-The swirling slot canyons of Antelope Canyon and orange rock formations at Horseshoe Bend are jaw-dropping.
+The swirling slot canyons of Antelope Canyon and the orange rock formations at Horseshoe Bend are jaw-dropping.
 It’s so incredible that it’s almost hard to believe it’s real.
 And Lake Powell is the most scenic lake I’ve ever seen.
 You’ll feel like you’re on another planet when you visit this area!

 Thanks for checking out this guide on the best places to visit in Arizona!
 I hope you gained some clarity on where you’d like to go most, and that you’ll come back again to discover all that my great state has to offer.